-In other words, in 2019 slow load time is the new downtime.
+In other words, slow load time is the new downtime.

 It’s true that lost sales are a huge opportunity cost of website crashes.
 As an example, clothing retailer J. Crew reportedly lost over $700,000 in orders during the few hours their site was down on Black Friday 2018.
 But as bad as lost orders are, they’re not the whole picture when assessing the cost of a website crash.

 Internal costs add up.
 When customers experience issues with a website, they turn to customer support channels.
 Staff become flooded with social media complaints and customer service phone calls.
 This incurs costs as employees are added to or diverted from other tasks.
 The IT department will be preoccupied with solving the website issue and will have to drop other projects.

 A website crash can also signal or lead to compromised internal systems.
 Amazon faced this on Prime Day when warehouse employees couldn't scan products or pack orders due to the website systems failure.
 Lost operational productivity compounds these costs, which helps explain why over 91% of enterprises have downtime costs in excess of $300,000 an hour.

 And ramifications extend beyond the sales lost during the website or app crash itself.
 Studies show that a full 79% of potential customers who encounter poor website performance on their first visit would avoid buying from that website in the future—often jumping to a competitor’s site instead.
 Every shopping experience is a critical touch point.
 And website crashes can damage search engine optimization efforts, making it more difficult for shoppers to find your website in the long term.
 Taken together, this results in missed sales long after the downtime is over.